-Table 3-1: MDMER Authorized Limits of Deleterious Substances
+Table 3-1: MDMER authorized limits of deleterious substances

 The objective of EEM is to determine whether mining activity is causing an effect on fish or fish habitat, benthic invertebrate communities and/or the use of fisheries resources.
-A Bellekeno Mine Cycle 3 Environmental Effects Monitoring Study Design has been developed with Environment Canada and the interpretive report has been provided (March 2019; see Appendix K of 2018 annual Water Licence QZ09-092 report, https://apps.gov.yk.ca/waterline).
-Effluent monitoring, acute lethality testing and EEM Study Designs will also be implemented as required by MDMER for other mines brought online in the KHSD including Bermingham, and Flame and Moth.
+A Bellekeno Mine Cycle 5 EEM Study Design is being developed with Environment and Climate Change Canada.
+Effluent monitoring, acute lethality testing and EEM Study Designs have been implemented as required by MDMER for Flame & Moth.
+The Flame & Moth Cycle 1 interpretive report is to be issued to Environment and Climate Change Canada.
+The interpretive reports are provided in the Quartz Mining Licence (QML-0009) annual reports.